boom-army/docs/season-challenges.md

 We may find better terms as we go for the language but here is the taxonomy and meaning of the language.

-**Season Challenge** - A duration of 4 weeks over which each of the challenges need to be completed
+**Season Challenge** - A duration of 4 weeks over which each of the challenges need to be completed.

 **Season Challenge Pass** - The #BoomHeroes generative NFT that will give you access to the Season Challenge competition.
 All wallets holding a Season Challenge Pass will have Regular rarity NFT Action Cards airdropped to them.